Netflix stock forecast for 2026: the acquisition of Warner Bros. Discovery and its potential impact on price

 A notable development was Netflix’s strategic shift towards advertising.
 The ad-supported plan accounted for 55% of new subscriptions in regions where it is available, highlighting the successful development of new revenue streams.
 The company plans to double its advertising revenues in 2025 through its proprietary ad platform.

-Netflix’s long-term growth strategy, including the goal of reaching a 1 trillion USD market capitalisation by 2030, demonstrates its commitment to innovation and considered development.
+Netflix’s long-term growth strategy, including the goal of reaching a market capitalisation of 1 trillion USD by 2030, demonstrates its commitment to innovation and considered development.

 Netflix, Inc. Q2 2025 earnings results

 On 17 July, Netflix released its Q2 2025 results, once again exceeding expectations.
-Below are the key figures compared to the same period in 2024:
+Below are the key figures compared with the same period in 2024:

 • Revenue: 11.08 billion USD (+16%)